nglasl/silverstripe-misdirection/README.md

 #### Fallback

-This will be triggered when a page not found is encountered.
+This will be triggered when a page not found has been encountered.
 It is possible to configure a global fallback through the site configuration by an administrator.

 * Select `Settings`
 * Select `Pages`